yfrist96/MLP_CNN/README.md

 </p>

 #### Implicit Representation
+When applying deep learning on some low dimensional data with a sequential pattern (e.g. time, location, etc.) it is common to first create an implicit representation of the data.
+This simply means passing the data through a series of sines and cosines.
+Sines and cosines are functions which may take a NN several layers to implement by itself, but are very useful.
+By doing this process ourselves we can leave the network to focus on more complex patterns which we can’t recognize and wish it to learn by itself.
+I implemented an implicit representation pre-processing to the data, passing the input through 10 sine functions and trained an NN with 6 and width 16 on top of these representations.
 Transforming input coordinates using **sine and cosine functions** improves decision boundaries, allowing the model to learn more complex patterns.

 <p align="center">